edmundhung/conform/docs/api/react/future/report.md

 Set to `null` to indicate validation passed with no errors.
 When both `issues` and `formErrors` / `fieldErrors` are provided, they will be merged together, with `issues` being formatted first.

-### `options.intendedValue?: Record<string, unknown> | null`
+### `options.targetValue?: Record<string, unknown> | null`

-The intended form values to track what the form should contain vs. what was actually submitted.
+The target form value to set.
+Use this to update the form or reset it to a specific value when combined with reset: true.

 ### `options.keepFiles?: boolean`